Ping Kee Popiah: Amiable elderly couple runs 30+yo stall selling only 2 dishes — popiah & kueh pie tee

 Kueh Pie Tee is like popiah’s charming little sister; she shares similar features but tries her best to flaunt her own flair.

 That’s how I felt about this one, at least.
 Even with the same base ingredients of braised turnips and egg, its taste was distinctly different from the popiah.
-My guess is that it’s attributed to the chilli sauce used.
+I guess that it’s attributed to the chilli sauce used.
 Here, it was on the sweet side with a tangy note, compared to the popiah’s potent and salty one that carried a spicy kick.

 Also, does anyone else like the shell a tad bit soft, or… just me?
 I appreciated that this shell wasn’t the crispiest, but of course firm enough to still retain its shape and hold the ingredients together.
 It had a pleasant eggy taste to it, too.